//

 The short answer is, with great difficulty.
 The slightly longer answer is to find a member who can take you in as a guest, having written a letter of introduction.

-Tara Iti Scorecard
+Tara Iti Golf Club Map

 A commercial property analyst by trade and a rookie in golf journalism, Matt is an avid traveler having backpacked Europe and the USA out of a 6kg backpack.
 Based in New Zealand, he is travelling the country to uncover the best golfing experiences and some hidden gems along the way